Legal

 4.2 The Customer accepts these Terms for itself and, where applicable, as agent for the Owner.

-4.6 The Customer is responsible for Loss arising from inaccurate, incomplete, late, misleading or unlawful information, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+4.6 The Customer is responsible for and indemnifies Codex Freight from and against any Loss arising from inaccurate, incomplete, late, misleading or unlawful information, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 5. Instructions